I love all things edible.

 Pepper to taste

-And for additional Paleo Dressing, please see 9 Paleo Salad Dressing so You Know Exactly What’s Going into Your Greens.
+And for additional Paleo Dressing, read 9 Paleo Salad Dressing so You Know Exactly What’s Going into Your Greens.

 The photos below are several of the flowers I used in this salad.
+I grow them in my own garden at home, and most are easy to grow even with limited space.
+These flowers can be used in a variety of ways, and are a lively addition to cocktails or a beautiful decoration for baked goods.
 If you’d like to see additional edible flowers, please check out this blog post, Flowers You Can Eat.